-- online lesson research, teaching plans and resource materials; - lesson delivery via either interactive whiteboards, visualisers or digital screens; - communication with parents by e-mail, the school website and online learning platform (Starz); - document distribution and storage for pupils and staff; - assessment information analysis; - production and editing of reports; - digital photography and film.
+- online lesson research, teaching plans and resource materials - lesson delivery via interactive whiteboards - communication with parents by e-mail, class dojo and the school website - document distribution and storage for pupils and staff - assessment information analysis - production and editing of reports - digital photography and film

 Through teaching Computing we equip children to participate in a world of rapidly-changing technology.
 We enable them to find, explore, analyse, exchange and present information in a safe environment.
-We also help them develop the necessary skills for using information in a discriminating and effective way.
+We also help them develop the necessary skills for using information in an effective way.
 This is a major part of enabling children to be confident, creative and independent learners.